A trip to Israel is hardly enough.

 Ilaniya is a tiny village along the Jesus trail, past the peaceful Beit Keshet forest.
 No more than 500 people live there.
 It was founded in 1899, during the first wave of immigration to the Holy Land, by the Jewish Colonization Association.
 It was a model farm and today it remains pretty much just a rural village.
 It’s a one of the pleasant places to visit in Israel to get away from the city.

 Not many people make it to the Horns of Attin during a trip to Israel.
-In fact, nobody was there when Eyal and I visited.
-It is located on the way between Ilaniya and the village of Arbel, and it is in fact a volcanic formation that looks like the horns of a bull.
+This is located on the way between Ilaniya and the village of Arbel, and it is in fact a volcanic formation that looks like the horns of a bull.
 This is where in 1187, during the battle of Hattin, the Crusaders faced the army of Saladin.
 The view from the site is splendid, and the place incredibly peaceful that it is worth a detour to visit.

 Among the places to visit in Israel located along the Jesus Trail there’s Nebi Shu’eib.
 This is a beautiful building where the tomb of Jethro, who was the father in law of Moses and a prophet in the Druze tradition, is located.

 Moshav Arbel and Mount Arbel are quite possibly my favorite places in Galilee.
 While not many people on a trip to Israel visit the village and the archaeological ruins of a synagogue right outside it, Mount Arbel gets more visitors.
 The view of the Sea of Galilee from there are breathtaking.

 The surroundings of the Sea of Galilee, locally known as Kinneret, are packed with interesting sights.
 You can also visit Capernaum, considered one of the most sacred sites in the Christian pilgrimage, to see the remains of an ancient synagogue and those of the Church and House of Peter.

 Where to sleep and eat in Nazareth and Galilee